ionutem/laravel-blog/README.md

 # LARAVEL BLOG

-Acesta este primul meu proiect realizat in laravel.
-A fost realizat in perioada de training de la un loc de munca, urmand un tutorial de pe Laracasts.
+This is my first project made in Laravel.
+It was made during my training period at a job, following a tutorial on Laracasts.